Skip to content

 • Switch configuration

-Screens can be assigned to a specific processor canvas, allowing you to split a large installation across multiple processors.
+Screens can be assigned to a specific processor, allowing you to split a large installation across multiple processors.
+See Multi-Processor Screens for a complete walkthrough of all the ways to set this up.

 LED.FYI Documentation